-Commitment to the
+Commitment to the environment

-impact on the environment and have established our own environmental steering group.
+We are committed to reducing our impact on the environment and have established our own environmental steering group.
 We use 100% renewable electricity and have a commitment to reduce our carbon footprint, working towards becoming carbon neutral.

-- We continue to reduce waste and optimise material usage.
-We're proactive in reducing single-use plastic, with 100% of consumer packaging being recyclable and we're increasing the recycled plastic and paper for packaging we use. - 100% of the paper we use is FSC[®] certified.
-FSC[®] is an international, nongovernmental organisation dedicated to promoting responsible management of the world's forests.
+We continue to reduce waste and optimise material usage.
+We're proactive in reducing single-use plastic, with 100% of consumer packaging being recyclable and we're increasing the recycled plastic and paper for packaging we use.

+100% of the paper we use is FSC® certified.
+FSC® is an international, nongovernmental organisation dedicated to promoting responsible management of the world's forests.